PyxelM/alucinara/content/groups-and-places/early-morellic-tribes.md

   - groups
 ---
 ## Overview
-The early Morellic tribes were made up of nomadic, matrilineal clans living in the south of [Tseireph](groups-and-places/tseireph.md) during the minikin Neolithic era, or late stone age.
+The early Morellic tribes were made up of nomadic, matrilineal clans living in the south of [Tseireph](groups-and-places/tseireph.md) during the minikin Mesolithic era, or Middle Stone Age.
 They were united by a common culture and ethnicity, but saw themselves as very disparate.

 The early Morellic tribes served as the predecessors of [Sarvara](groups-and-places/sarvara.md) and [Coroth](groups-and-places/coroth.md), and spoke a continuum of Proto-Morellic dialects, including Old Sarvaran and Old Corothic.